alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

   This represents the state of a `Future` that has completed with an error.
 The exception thrown is accessible via the `.error` property.

-This allows you to handle the different states using a `switch` state and pattern matching.
+This allows you to handle the different states with pattern matching.

 ```dart
 CellWidget.builder((_) {